 What Should I Wear/Bring?

-This is a fairly easy question to answer.
-The Greater Los Angeles Area and most of the Southern California region has great weather nearly year-round.
-While the summer months are certainly the hottest, you can expect mild temperatures during the spring and fall months and oftentimes in winter.
-In this case, you should first check the weather forecast for your stay then decide what to bring.
-Currently, the daytime weather in LA is around 85 degrees, with cooler temperatures along the coast.
-However, the San Fernando Valley can be much hotter during the summer, with current temperatures ranging from 85 to 99 degrees.
-With that in mind, shorts and hats are quite practical, as are dresses/skirts and polo shirts.
-However, you should also bring at least one light jacket, since most places have air conditioning.
+This is a relatively easy question to answer.
+The Greater Los Angeles Area and most of the Southern California region have excellent weather nearly year-round.
+While summer is undoubtedly the hottest, you can expect mild temperatures during the spring and fall months, often in winter.
+In this case, you should check the weather forecast for your stay and decide what to bring.
+The daytime weather in LA is around 85 degrees, with cooler temperatures along the coast.
+However, the Fernando Valley can be much hotter during the summer, with temperatures ranging from 85 to 99 degrees.
+With that in mind, shorts and hats, as are dresses/skirts and polo shirts, are pretty practical.
+However, you should also bring at least one light jacket since most places have air conditioning.

 Are There Discounts I Can Purchase For Sightseeing?